 Know Your SEO

 What is SEO?
 More formally known as Search Engine Optimization, SEO is the method by which you get yourself to rank well in Google and other search engines.
-It involves not only the use of the right keywords in your titles, headings, and the text of your posts, but also a more technical aspect.
+It involves using the right keywords in your titles, headings, and the text of your posts, but also a more technical aspect.

-If you don’t know how to work with SEO, hire a company for you.
-They can help you with SEO on your site, link building, and other common SEO tasks that will all be a part of your content strategy.
+Hire a company if you don’t know how to work with SEO.
+They can help you with SEO on your site, link building, and other everyday SEO tasks that will all be a part of your content strategy.

 Use Your Time Wisely

-Your time is valuable, and you may think that maintaining a blog would be a poor use of it.
+Your time is valuable, and you may think maintaining a blog would be a poor use.
 You may be right.
-While you might need to supply some information about you and your company at the outset, and dictate how you want your site to be set up, you don’t need to be the one who maintains it all the time.
+While you might need to supply some information about you and your company at the outset and dictate how you want your site to be set up, you don’t need to be the one who maintains it all the time.

-Create your own content, suggest topics, and stay on top of what results you are getting from your website.
-If all of the investment you are making in your blog is going to pay off, you are going to have to be involved and engaged.
+Create your content, suggest topics, and stay on top of what results you are getting from your website.
+If all of the investment you are making in your blog will pay off, you will have to be involved and engaged.